GoogleChrome/web.dev/src/site/content/en/blog/fast-playback-with-preload/index.md

-As [covered] in other [articles], [link preload] is a declarative fetch that allows you to force the browser to make a request for a resource without blocking the `window.onload` event and while the page is downloading.
+As [covered] in other [articles], [link preload] is a declarative fetch that allows you to force the browser to make a request for a resource without blocking the `load` event and while the page is downloading.
 Resources loaded via `<link rel="preload">` are stored locally in the browser, and are effectively inert until they're explicitly referenced in the DOM, JavaScript, or CSS.